Employee Theft: The Whys and Hows

-Most business owners think it just won’t happen to them.
+Some businesses think it’ll never happen to them.
 You trust your employees and treat them well.
 But occupational fraud happens to businesses of all sizes, in all industries.
-Ninety-five percent of all businesses have been targeted and nearly 40% of employees have stolen from their employers.1
+Ninety-five percent of all businesses have been targeted and nearly 75% of employees have stolen from their employers at least once.1

 Occupational fraud is internal fraud perpetrated by an employee, manager or executive against his or her own employer.
 And it’s damaging, demoralizing and expensive.
 A recent Association Fraud Examiners (ACFE) survey takes an in-depth look at occupational fraud and estimates global losses of $3.6 billion annually.2